ralodev/ralodev/README.md

 ## About

-<p>All of the public projects on this github profile are licensed under GPL License (aka GNU General Public License v3.0), feel free to clone and modify them as you please :).</p>
+<p>All of the public projects on this github profile are licensed under GPL License (aka GNU General Public License v3.0), feel free to clone and modify them 😁</p>

 ## My Skills
 Here's a list of some of the skills and tools i have learned.
 However it can be slightly out of date, to see the full list check [my portfolio](https://ralo-dev.me/).